Tree of Might

 She shakes her head, sobbing.
 She doesn't know what to think.

-Naruto was selfless… But would he sacrifice himself for everyone else?
-Sacrifice his dreams and his future for the sake of giving everyone else to live theirs?
+Naruto had always been so selfless… But would he sacrifice himself for everyone else?
+Sacrifice his dreams and his future for the sake of giving everyone else the chance to live theirs?

 Sakura curls into herself and cries.
 Sasuke watches her the entire time, his jaw clenched and his fingers fiddling with each other.
 She doesn't compose herself until she's sure she's run out of tears to cry, sniffing, and hiding her face in her hands.

 All she has is Sasuke's words and he has never been a liar.

 She sniffs, dropping her hands and staring at him with her bloodshot eyes.
 "He sacrificed himself…?"